Solutions Including Aggregation for DSCSA Timeline 2023

 Each drugmaker is required to install a VRS system following the standard published by GS1.
 Thanks to this system, distributors, pharmacies, and end-users will be able to question whether the drug is counterfeit.
 The FDA and the pharmaceutical industry, which are currently conducting pilot studies, are expected to announce the results of pilot studies for VRS shortly.

-VISIOTT, which has been producing machine solutions for serialization and aggregation of drugs for 15 years, helps keep your drugs traceable with Level 3 and Level 4 software solutions that follow DSCSA requirements.
+VISIOTT, which has been producing machine solutions for serialization and aggregation of drugs for 15 years, helps keep your drugs traceable with Level 3 and Level 4 software solutions that follow DSCSA timeline requirements.
 By filling out the contact form, you can contact our local sales team and ask our experts all questions you are interested in.

-Bottle Serialization and Aggregation in accordance with DSCSA
+Bottle Serialization and Aggregation in accordance with DSCSA Timeline

 Serialization in bottles used in the American pharmaceutical industry is carried out on the label on the bottle.
 Thermal printers integrated into labeling machines are the most commonly used method to meet this requirement.
 Applying a helper code to bottles to meet the aggregation requirement and matching this helper code and the code on the bottle is a common method.
-The most common method for matching the helper code with the code on the body is 360-degree decoding.
+The most common method for matching the helper code with the code on the body is 360-degree reading.
 After matching, the aggregation process can be easily completed by reading the helper codes on the bottom or cap of the bottles collectively.

-For VISIOTT’s bottle serialization and aggregation line offering in accordance with DSCSA requirements, please see the specifications of the stations below.
+For VISIOTT’s bottle serialization and aggregation line offering in accordance with DSCSA timeline requirements, please see the specifications of the stations below.

-Carton Serialization and Aggregation in accordance with DSCSA
+Carton Serialization and Aggregation in accordance with DSCSA Timeline

 Cartons are easier to serialize than bottles.
 Because printing is done on a flat floor, and there is no need for a helper code for aggregation.
 Codes can be read collectively with a high-resolution camera.